aiidalab/aiidalab-on-azure/README.md

    It is important that you have control over the DNS setting for the associated domain, in this case `contoso.com`.
    Please see the section on DNS-zones for automated DNS configuration.

-   _Note: In case that you do not intend to configure a domain name, e.g., for testing purposes, simply pick a memorable name for this deployment and leave the field for `dns-zone` empty when you are creating the deployments directory._
+   _Note: In case that you do not intend to configure a domain name, e.g., for testing purposes, simply pick a memorable name for this deployment and leave the field for `dns-zone` empty when you are creating the deployment directory._

 4. _(optional)_ Create an **external application for authentication**